srid/ka/README.md

 The first two goals in particular are relevant for preparing `ka` to eventually supplant rib and shake in neuron.

+See also https://ka.srid.ca/ which corresponds to the notes in ./guide folder.

 ## Development

 This spins up a local server, rather than a GTK+ app (as the latter cannot be reloaded by ghcid):